How do I access services to help me find housing?

-The Housing Crisis Line coordinates entry into the homeless shelter as well as rental housing throughout the community.
+The Housing Crisis Line is the main access point into the Coordainted Entry System.
 A number of organizations operate housing assistance programs and use the Housing Crisis Line to get referrals.

 Do I have to go to the homeless shelter?

 No. However, the shelter is often the quickest way to get off of the streets while you get help finding a permanent place to live.

 We manage a waiting list and place people on the shelter waiting list based on each situation.
 When a bed becomes available, you will be contacted.
 It is important to take the call and not “block” the number.
 If we can’t reach you after multiple attempts, we may have to move to the next person on the list.

 How long will it take to be connected to a housing opportunity?